 If you find yourself worrying about your price and/or your competition, you need to work on your sales skills.
 Price isn’t the number one concern with most of your clients.
 It shouldn’t be yours, either.
 We’ll discuss this in next week’s newsletter.

-3. Variable markups.
+3. Variable markups or multiple markup.
 Gang, please don’t.
 For this discussion, I’ll define a variable markup as using one markup for labor, one for material, maybe no markup on subcontractors, and a different markup on every other cost.
 It’s complicated and it doesn’t help you get the right price any faster.

 Total job cost times markup equals sales price is the quickest and simplest way to get to the right price for your work.
 When you start trying to use variable markups two things happen.
 First, your focus is on price instead of selling your services at a profit.
 Those who use variable markups are always fussing and worrying about their price.
 And, at the end of the year, after all the fussing about what markup to use where, every company I’ve seen that used a variable markup ended up with a low net profit.
 Because, once again, they were worried about price.